bhecquet/seleniumRobot/doc/chap2_Installation.md

 ### 1 Development environment ###

 #### eclipse ####
-SeleniumRobot is developped using eclipse IDE.
+SeleniumRobot is developed using eclipse IDE.
 Following plugins are mandatory:

 - aspectj plugin (AJDT): use the dev version are older versions are not compatible with recent eclipse versions
 - m2e plugin (maven)